Machine Semiotics: Introduction

-The paper is structured as follows.
-In \Sec{sec:meth} we present the methodological techniques used in our study, which are dynamic semantics in \Sec{sec:dynsem} and reinforcement learning in \Sec{sec:rforlear}.
+The article is structured as follows.
+In \Sec{sec:meth} we present the methodological techniques used in our study, which are dynamic semantics in \Sec{sec:dynsem}, formal pragmatics in \Sec{sec:fprag}, and reinforcement learning in \Sec{sec:rforlear}.
 We suggest a learning algorithm for Machine Semiotics and prove some of its properties.
-In particular, we demonstrate soundness of the algorithm.
-In \Sec{sec:results} we apply the algorithm to two example scenarios, one for the simple heating with binary decision space, and another one for a three-valued decision space, where we show how a mental lexicon of machine-relevant utterance-meaning pairs can be acquired.
-In the final \Sec{sec:disc} we discuss our approach in a broader context.
+In particular, we demonstrate soundness of the algorithm and its convergence when the user complies with the Conversation Maxims.
+In \Sec{sec:results} we apply the algorithm to two example scenarios, one for the simple heating device with binary decision space, and another one for a three-valued decision space, where we show how a mental lexicon of machine-relevant utterance-meaning pairs can be acquired.
+In the final \Sec{sec:disc} we discuss our approach in a broader semiotic context.